Idealized Case Initialization¶

 Each subsequent line includes five input values: height (meters above sea-level), dry potential temperature (K), vapor mixing ratio (g/kg), x-direction wind component (m/s), and y-direction wind component (m/s).

 ideal.exe interpolates data from the input_sounding and extrapolates if enough data is not provided.
-The base state sounding for idealized cases is the initial sounding, minus moisture, and therefore does not need to be defined separately.
+The base state sounding for ideal cases is the initial sounding, minus moisture, and therefore does not need to be defined separately.

 Note